-The Manchester Minimum Wage was reviewed in February 2015, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the rates for the National Minimum Wage and the "Living Wage" at the time.
+The Manchester Minimum Wage was reviewed in early 2016, taking account of various factors such as staff turnover, any NJC pay award, the ratio of low to high earners, the Council's Draft Living Wage Policy, the rate of the National Minimum Wage and the rates of the national and UK Living Wages at the time.
 Following this review, the Council's approach to remuneration for our lowest paid employees was revised in line with the below.